-Clipper Ship considers funding requests from organizations with annual operating budgets of any size, but anticipates awarding most of available grant funding to organizations with annual operating budgets smaller than $5 million.
+Clipper Ship considers funding requests from organizations with annual operating budgets of any size but anticipates awarding most of the available grant funding to organizations with annual operating budgets smaller than $5 million.

 The Foundation evaluates organizations and their funding requests based upon their potential for achieving tangible impact.
 In reviewing funding requests, the Foundation considers the organization’s: